luoxiu/Schedule/README.md

 ### Mixing Rules Schedule

-Schedule provides several collection operators, so you can use them to customize your own rules:
+Schedule provides several collection operators, so you can use them to customize your own awesome rules:

 ```swift
 /// Concat